Niveditha124/DICELAB_TroughProject/README.md

 1. geoturbid1D is the driver code file - please run it as ```python geoturbid1D.py``` or ```python3 geoturbid1D.py``` or whatever your python interpreter is idk
 2. initMonterray as input file for base optimal results in MATLAB
 3. ensure you have directory images/python/ with the following folders ['flowprofile', 'iacbchanges', 'kfrprofile', 'ucprofile']
+4. to upload the csv files to the program, name the file "output.csv"

 Proposed Folder Structure: